shoui520/shoui520.github.io/docs/routine.md

 Wait a second.

-So what do you actually do from here?
+So, what do you actually do from here?

 Well, you see that white line at the top going through the card?